 Borrowing availability under the United States revolving credit facility is subject to a United States Borrowing Base, as defined in the loan agreement, and is based on, among other things, the levels of Eligible Accounts Receivable and Eligible Inventory of the United States Borrowers, in each case as defined in the loan agreement.
 Borrowing availability under the European revolving credit facility is subject to a European Borrowing Base, as defined in the loan agreement, and is based on, among other things, the levels of Eligible Accounts Receivable and Eligible Inventory of European Credit Parties.
 Each of the United States and European revolving facilities also provide for the issuance of letters of credit to support local operations.
 Allocations of the United States and European revolving facilities to such letters of credit reduce the amounts available to be borrowed under their respective facilities.
 The letter of credit sub-limit under the United States revolving facility is \$2,500,000.
 The letter of credit sub-limit under the European revolving facility is \$7,500,000.
-The aggregate amount of letters of credit outstanding under the United States Facility is approximately \$5,000 as of December 31, 2002.
+The aggregate amount of letters of credit outstanding under the United States Facility is approximately \$50,000 as of December 31, 2002.
 The aggregate amount of letters of credit outstanding under the European Facility is approximately \$2,213,200 as of December 31, 2002.
 The United States Facility and the European Facility are guaranteed by the Company and each of its direct and indirect United States subsidiaries.
 The United States Facility and the European Facility are secured by (i) a first priority lien on substantially all of the United States assets of TWI Holdings, Inc. and each of its direct and indirect United States subsidiaries and (ii) a pledge of all of the capital stock of certain foreign subsidiaries.
-In addition to the foregoing, the European Facility is guaranteed by certain of TWI Holdings, Inc.'s foreign subsidiaries and is secured by (i) a lien on certain of the assets of the Company's foreign subsidiaries and (ii) a pl
+In addition to the foregoing, the European Facility is guaranteed by certain of TWI Holdings, Inc.'s foreign subsidiaries and (ii) a pledge of substantially all of the capital stock of certain of the Company's foreign subsidia